marcmodin/terramate-workshop/docs/part-two.md

 ---

-Instead of statically defining files like `terraform.tf`, `providers.tf`, and `backend.tf`, you can generate them to simplify updates across a large environment.
+Instead of statically defining files like `terraform.tf`, `providers.tf`, and `backend.tf`, you can generate them to simplify updates across a larger environment.

 ### Show Currently Calculated Values